 I had included some of the articles written at the time of my return to Ireland along with some others.
 The first five articles were about my own case.

 As you can see from the headlines of the articles it’s all pretty shocking.
-While I advocated to stop adolescents being sent over, I didn’t succeed and more have been transferred to the unit since my return.
-I was allowed to return to Ireland on the conditions that I went into Residential Care.
-I spent the years between 18 and 21 in Residential Care and I can’t complain about it.
+I fought to put an end to Irish adolescents being sent over.
+Unfortunately I didn’t succeed in my quest.
+I won my freedom and return to Ireland on the conditions that I lived in Residential Care.
+Between 18 and 21 years old I lived in Residential Care and I can’t complain about it.
 I lived in a house, I had my own bedroom, and I attended college.
 Saw my family, Saw my friends.
 In ways, I was like everyone else my age.
-As long as I didn’t divulge my living arrangements.

 Returning to Ireland

-It probably was a blessing in disguise that I wasn’t able to move any part of my body for the first few weeks awake because I wanted to die and If I could have tried, I probably would have tried.
+Unable to move any part of my body for the first few weeks awake.
+I wanted to die and If I could have tried, I probably would have tried.
 I had to learn everything all over again.
 How to breathe.
-How to swallow.
-How to drink and eat.
+Swallow.
+Drink, eat.
 How to move my fingers.
-How to get out of bed.
-How to stand.
-How to walk with a prosthetic leg.
+Learn ways to get out of bed.
+Learn to stand with one leg less.
+Walking with a prosthetic leg.
 The doctors said if I ever recovered I was looking at 12- 18 months in hospital.
-I was discharged and back modeling in a fashion show with my new prosthetic leg 4 months later.
+I got discharged after 4 months.
+I went back modelling with my new prosthetic leg .
 That’s one thing I had to stand for.
 I am determined and I was stubborn enough to work my ass off to not be confined to a wheelchair at 22 years of age.

 Love Katie xx